barbara-wachek/portfolio/README.md

 ## Tools

-* Python (Anaconda and Pycharm IDE; pytest, unittest, pandas, BeautifulSoup, request, selenium)
+* Python (acceptance testing using Selenium library; web scraping using BeautifulSoup and Request libraries)
 * HTML, CSS – searching for elements on the website for the purposes of web scraping and automatic testing (XPath, selectors)
 * SQL - creating queries and knowledge of relational database principles
 * Jira, Asana, Trello – as bug trackers and project management
-* Slack, Google Workspace – for communication
 * Chrome DevTools
 * Git, GitHub
-* Canva, Adobe Photoshop

 ## Additional activities